 Ghailani guilty of one charge for 1998 US embassy bombs

-The first Guantanamo detainee tried in a US civilian court has been found guilty on just one out of 285 terror charges over the 1998 bombings of US embassies in East Africa.
+The first Guantanamo detainee tried in a US civilian court has been found not guilty of all but one of 285 charges over the 1998 bombings of US embassies in Africa.

 Tanzanian Ahmed Ghailani, 36, was found guilty of conspiracy to damage or destroy US property with explosives.